-Stellar Phoenix Mailbox Exchange Recovery software is a professional tool for handling any level of corruption in EDB files and effectively restores mailbox contents such as emails, attachments, contacts, calendars, tasks, etc. The tool extracts data from damaged EDB files and saves it as PST files which can be directly imported into MS Outlook to access mailbox contents.
+Stellar Repair for Exchange software is a professional tool for handling any level of corruption in EDB files and effectively restores mailbox contents such as emails, attachments, contacts, calendars, tasks, etc. The tool extracts data from damaged EDB files and saves it as PST files which can be directly imported into MS Outlook to access mailbox contents.
 With advanced features such as option to save recovered data in multiple formats, deleted mailbox recovery, selective mailbox recovery, Unicode EDB file recovery, etc. this utility is your best bet to recover data from damaged EDB files.

 Repairing Exchange pub EDB files is absolutely possible with manual methods that are free of cost; however, such methods are often too complicated for beginners.
 Thus, to perform EDB file recovery in the easiest and safest manner, leveraging Stellar Repair for Exchange would serve the purpose!